 If you are a designer, this could be the best monitor choice for you because it has CAD/CAM mode that offers superior contrast on 3D color lines.
 It also has the Animation Mode that enhances the creative process and provides a great experience for designers.
 PIP and PBP are also available on BL2711U.
 There are Display Port, DVI-D, and HDMI ports on this monitor and you should definitely read user reviews for it.

 ASUS VX24AH 23.8″ WQHD IPS Eye Care Monitor

 ASUS VX24AH is a 23.8″ monitor with 2560 x 1440 resolution and IPS display technology.
 This one also comes with ASUS Eye Care Technology; Flicker-Free and Blue Light Filter to eliminate eye strain and eye fatigue.
-Colors look great on it and it has a anti-glare panel which is great for choosing the best monitor for eyes.
-It provides really nice viewing angles up to 178° and comes with frameless bezel for multi-monitor configurations.
+Colors look great on it and it has an anti-glare panel which is great for choosing the best monitor for eyes.
+It provides really nice viewing angles up to 178° and comes with a frameless bezel for multi-monitor configurations.

 ASUS VX24AH has a VGA port and two HDMI ports with MHL support on it.
 This one would be a great choice for anyone wants a decent monitor for both console or pc gaming and office work.
 You can also pick two or three of this monitor and create a multi-monitor beast setup.
-If you need an eye and budget friendly IPS monitor with quality, you should definitely check out ASUS VX24AH.
+If you need an eye and budget-friendly IPS monitor with quality, you should definitely check out ASUS VX24AH.